eubinecto/kalah-bot/meeting_notes.md

 - 3rd of December: we complete the engine in python
 - 7th of December: something that is reasonably working (A2C)
 - 11th of December: to complete the agent

+---
+14th of Dec

+## the rewards must be non-negative!